Uchechukwu-Efifie/Nigeria-Agricultural-Export-Analytics-Strategic-BI-Market-Intelligence/README.md

 ### Future Enhancements

 - [ ] Add a **dedicated company performance page** — revenue, profit, and product mix per exporter with peer benchmarking
-- [ ] Build a **port logistics analysis page** — transit times, transportation mode split, and cost-per-unit by port
 - [ ] Integrate **forecasting** using Power BI's built-in Analytics pane forecast or an R/Python visual
 - [ ] Add a **geospatial map visual** — choropleth of destination countries by export value
 - [ ] Connect to a **live data source** (SQL Server or SharePoint) with scheduled refresh for real-time monitoring
-- [ ] Add **drill-through pages** so clicking a product on the donut chart navigates to a product-specific detail view

 ---